leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 ### Professional translation management

 WPML integrates with translation agencies and CAT tools via XLIFF export.
 Polylang Pro supports similar workflows.
 TranslatePress and Weglot both support translator role assignment.
 A dedicated translator role is coming soon — a scoped WordPress role that allows contributors to translate without access to source content or settings.
 XLIFF agency integration will be implemented if there is sufficient user demand — report your need via the support forum or GitHub issues to help prioritise it.

+### Distribution — self-hosted, not on WordPress.org

+Polylang, TranslatePress, and Weglot's connector are all listed in the WordPress.org plugin directory; Lingua Forge is **not** — the name was rejected for the directory, so distribution is self-hosted via the built-in update checker.
+For technical operators this is a non-issue (download, install, auto-update).
+For non-technical buyers who discover and trust plugins through the in-dashboard directory and its review counts, the absence of a .org listing is a real discovery and trust disadvantage that the feature set does not offset.
+This is an honest gap, not a technical limitation.

 ---